Playa De Las Americas Travel Guide

 Playa de las Americas, Tenerife © canaryforum

-Playa de las Americas has top-rated restaurants in which holidaymakers can dine, such as Montana, Vista Sur, Meson Castellano, Mei Shi Xuan and Da Angelo.
-There are restaurants in las Americas catering for every taste; along the seafront are dozens of fast food stalls and restaurants advertising English breakfasts and Sky TV, and international dishes of all varieties are also offered including Indian, Chinese, some great pastas and, of course, excellent tapas and local Canary Islands cuisine.
+Playa de las Americas has top-rated restaurants in which holidaymakers can dine, including favourites like Montana, Vista Sur, Meson Castellano, Mei Shi Xuan and Da Angelo.
+There are restaurants in las Americas catering for every taste; along the seafront are dozens of fast food stalls and restaurants advertising English breakfasts and Sky TV, and international dishes of all varieties are also offered including Indian, Chinese, Italian, and excellent tapas and local Canary Islands cuisine.
 Many of the better restaurants are located in the Torviscas areas and in the neighbouring resort of Los Cristianos.
 There are also some nice restaurants overlooking the marina in Puerto Colon.

 With more nightclubs than some British cities and some of the best nightlife in Tenerife, las Americas is a honey pot for those looking for more of a nocturnal holiday.
-The area known as The Patch is the best place to start the evening as most of las Americas bars are located within easy walking distance.
+The area known as The Patch is the best place to start the evening as most of las Americas' bars are located within easy walking distance.
 The Patch also has a fine choice of nightspots and most bars have a happy hour or two.
 The most popular are Rags and Linekers, dance bars that play a good mix of Pop, R&B, Dance and 80s party music.
-Many of the bars have good live music, often with impersonators.
-Later on the Veronicas complex and the Starco Commercial Centre are the places to head to, or avoid.
-The streets are packed with revellers until the early hours, particularly during the busy summer months; Tramps is the largest club on the island and very popular.
+Many of the bars also have good live music.
+Later on, the Veronicas complex and the Starco Commercial Centre are the places to head to for a good party.
+The streets are packed with revellers until the early hours, particularly during the busy summer months.
+Tramps is the largest club on the island and very popular.
 There are also two casinos at the resort.

-Las Americas has entertainment for visitors and holidaymakers of all ages including tennis courts, amusement arcades, bowling, water parks and go-carting, and all sorts of watersports can be arranged from the beaches, from jet skiing and windsurfing to scuba diving and banana boat rides.
-Some popular things to do in las Americas include bungee jumping at the Sky Park and visitors can swim with dolphins at the Aqua Park.
+Las Americas has entertainment for visitors and holidaymakers of all ages including tennis courts, amusement arcades, bowling, water parks and go-karting, as well as all sorts of water sports which can be arranged from the beaches, including jet skiing, windsurfing, scuba diving and banana boat rides.
+Some popular things to do in las Americas include bungee jumping at the Sky Park and swimming with dolphins at the Aqua Park.
 There is an 18-hole golf course on the way to Los Cristianos and horse and camel riding can be arranged nearby.
 Boat trips leave regularly and bottlenose dolphins and whales are often seen.
 Other popular excursions include a trip to the capital, Santa Cruz, and to the Mount Teide National Park.

-The resort is built on the side of a hill and many apartments have a steep walk up from the beach.
+The resort is built on the side of a hill and many apartments require a steep walk up from the beach.
 The accommodation near the centre can be very noisy until the early hours.
 There are hundreds of touts trying to sell you everything from trinkets to timeshare apartments - it's best to be firm but polite and avoid getting into a conversation with them.
-There are promotions staff outside the bars and restaurants who are quite insistent, but it can be worth chatting them up as they sometimes offer free drinks.
-Be aware of con artists; don't accept scratch cards or play cards with anyone on the beach.
-Although the authorities are clamping down on prostitution, drug dealing and yobbish behaviour, some visitors find the Veronicas complex intimidating at night.
-Those looking for a quieter evening should remain on the Torviscas side of the resort.
-The beaches are fairly small and get crowded, particularly during the busy summer season.
+There are promotions staff outside the bars and restaurants who are also quite insistent, but it can be worth chatting them up as they sometimes offer free drinks.
+Be aware of con artists; don't accept scratch cards or play cards from anyone on the beach.

 What to see in Playa De Las Americas